 – Rabbi Lauren Tuchman

 Hello, my name is Matan Koch.
 I lead Jewish programming at RespectAbility, an organization that fights stigmas and advances opportunities so that those of us who have disabilities can participate in all aspects of society.
 I am also a person with a disability, and I want to thank each of you in advance for using this document.
-While ironically I do not have any special access needs for virtual services, as a power wheelchair user, much of my young life was spent facing significant physical barriers to the spiritual experience that I wanted.
+As a power wheelchair user, much of my young life was spent facing significant physical barriers to the spiritual experience that I wanted.
 This was especially true at the High Holidays, where the excess of crowding many people into small spaces would often cause those of us who used wheelchairs, even me, the Rabbi’s son, to be pushed literally into forgotten corners.
+In the portions of the country fortunate enough to be able to safely gather in person, these issues will need to be remembered.

-With the unique access challenges presented by virtual High Holidays, too many could experience this equivalent lack of access, or worse, be totally unable to participate.
+With the pandemic not yet behind us, we must still remember the unique access challenges presented by virtual High Holidays.
+Otherwise, too many could experience this equivalent lack of access, or worse, be totally unable to participate.
 I want to thank you profoundly for your commitment to make sure that the members of your community who have disabilities can join with the community at this sacred time.
-As much as I will miss the in person connection, I am also very excited that the virtual format means that those of you that do utilize accessibility features will be able to extend access to people whose communities traditionally do not offer it, the silver lining if you will.
+As much as we wish to again be able to gather in person, I remain very excited that the virtual format means that those of you that do utilize accessibility features will be able to extend access to people whose communities traditionally do not offer it.
+With the publication of our original guide, and last year’s list of accessible services, people with disabilities were able to find services that worked for them, even as the world was so unsettled.

 Ensuring accessibility during the planning process of your high holiday events is extremely important for several reasons: